ignaciovi/Song-Genre-Prediction/README.md

      ('Indie', 5732),
      ('Folk', 3241)]

-We discard "Not Available" and "Other" as they are not meaningful for the prediction We will also drop "Indie" and "Folk" to simplify the problem
+We discard "Not Available" and "Other" as they are not meaningful for the prediction.
+We will also drop "Indie" and "Folk" to simplify the problem.

 Therefore, we end up with 8 genres:

     list_genres = ["Rock", "Pop", "Hip-Hop", "Metal", "Country", "Jazz", "Electronic", "R&B"]

+This provides enough categorical variety.

 First, we will perform data cleaning: drop rows with any NaN value: